kamilmansoor/MY-Terraform-Coding/aws  vpc  with ALB v#2/Readme.md

-On browser when we write ALB_DNS:50 http://my-application-lb-1682971174.us-east-1.elb.amazonaws.com:50 It will take you to the jenkins service service runing on port 8081 in private EC2 machine
+On browser when we write ALB_DNS:50 http://my-application-lb-1682971174.us-east-1.elb.amazonaws.com:50 It will take you to the jenkins service runing on port 8081 in private EC2 machine